Tricorne-Games/pyGameFrame/README.txt

 REQUIREMENTS

-This system was written in Python 2.7.9, using Pygame 1.9.1 release designed for Python 2.7.
+This system was written in Python 2.7.9, using the Pygame 1.9.1 release designed for Python 2.7.
 You can download each of these at:

 www.python.org
 www.pygame.org